Water Services

 Water Meter Upgrade Program

-The Town of The Blue Mountains will be replacing all water meters on properties connected to the municipal water system before the end of 2023.
+The Town of The Blue Mountains began replacement of all water meters on properties connected to the municipal water system in 2023.
+The new meters will automatically send readings to the Town without the need to physically visit every property.

 Why is the Town doing this?